 Yes.
-You can have a normal weight, but if your body fat percentage is high enough, you may be considered obese — a situation known as normal weight obesity.
+You can have a normal weight, but if your body fat percentage is high enough, you may be considered obese — a condition known as normal weight obesity.
 Normal weight obesity means you may have the same serious health risks as does someone who's obese.
 Obesity is defined as having an excessive amount of body fat — not as weighing too much.

 A formula called body mass index (BMI) is used to determine whether you're at a healthy weight for your height.
 But BMI doesn't tell the whole story because it doesn't measure body fat.
 So you may have a normal BMI while your body fat percentage is high enough to increase health risks.